1 + 2 + 3 + 4 + ⋯

+While the series itself diverges to infinity, in certain mathematical contexts it can be assigned a finite value.
+The method of zeta function regularization assigns the series a value of − 1/12, which is expressed by a famous formula:

-where the left-hand side has to be interpreted as being the value obtained by using one of the aforementioned summation methods and not as the sum of an infinite series in its usual meaning.
-These methods have applications in other fields such as complex analysis, quantum field theory, and string theory.
+where the left-hand side has to be interpreted as an analytic continuation and not as the sum of an infinite series in its usual meaning.
+Methods like this have applications in other fields such as complex analysis, quantum field theory, and string theory.

 In a monograph on moonshine theory, University of Alberta mathematician Terry Gannon calls this equation "one of the most remarkable formulae in science".

 Partial sums

 The partial sums of the series 1 + 2 + 3 + 4 + 5 + 6 + ⋯ are 1, 3, 6, 10, 15, etc. The nth partial sum is given by a simple formula:

 This equation was known to the Pythagoreans as early as the sixth century BCE.
 Numbers of this form are called triangular numbers, because they can be arranged as an equilateral triangle.

 The infinite sequence of triangular numbers diverges to +∞, so by definition, the infinite series 1 + 2 + 3 + 4 + ⋯ also diverges to +∞.
 The divergence is a simple consequence of the form of the series: the terms do not approach zero, so the series diverges by the term test.